tvanmaren/crushing_knex/README.md

 Remember that Knex.js is a third-party JavaScript library that builds SQL commands and sends them to a relational database system.
 Knex.js allows you to build a Node.js-based PostgreSQL client that communicates with a PostgreSQL server.
 Reference the [Knex.JS article]('https://github.com/gSchool/node-curriculum/blob/master/Knex/README.md') to set up a Node.js project that connects to the database you just created.

-**HINT:** Remember that there are a couple npm packages that will be essential to install.
+**HINT:** Remember that there are two npm packages that will be essential to install.

 ##Step 6: Query the sh*t out of your database